IoTcloudServe/Rama4-Model/dynamic-traffic-assignment-kasemrat/2021-02-05-09-37-42/readme.md

 Setting in osm.sumoconfig
 =============================================================================
-Users need to change route file and net file in osm.sumoconfig file as shown in the following figure.
+Users need to change route file, net file and time setting in osm.sumoconfig file as shown in the following figure.

 ![alt text](setting_in_sumoconfig.PNG)